 Going too much higher on this stair stepper machine may reduce the effectiveness of your stepping motion.
-Rather than increasing the speed, putting up the resistance level will allow you to get a more intense workout in while ensuring that your good stepping form is maintained.
+Rather than increasing the speed, putting up the resistance level will allow you to get a more intense workout in a while ensuring that your good stepping form is maintained.

-Your Stair Stepper will provide you with years of faithful exercise service as it helps you to tone, shape and remodel your body.
-Use the 12 exercise suggestions provided here to stave off cardio training boredom.
-The innovative moves will keep you motivated as you use a range of workout types and exercise options to stimulate and activate the muscles of your body.
+Your Stair Stepper will provide you with years of faithful exercise service as it helps you to tone, shape, and remodel your body.
+Use the 12 exercise suggestions offered here to stave off cardio training boredom on your stair stepper.
+The innovative moves on your stair stepper will keep you motivated as you use a range of workout types and exercise options to stimulate and activate the muscles of your body.

 Don’t forget to check out this article about stair stepper guide for better understanding of the latest product reviews and another article about the five best aerobic steppers in the market-place today.